Community

 Plans and Pricing

-StoryPrompt has four plans currently available, all prices shown are based on a yearly payment and include 2 months free:
+Swarm has four plans currently available, all prices shown are based on a yearly payment and include free 14 day trial:

 Summary

-I think StoryPrompt is ahead-of-the-game and challenging the status quo.
+Swarm is ahead-of-the-game and definitely challenging the status quo.
 It feels like the future of online community!
-If you feel that your community would prefer text-based communication then StoryPrompt probably isn't for you.
-However if your community appreciates the personal, human element, they're definitely ready for StoryPrompt.
+If your community appreciates the personal, human element, then I highly recommend you start a free 14-day trial or book a live demo.

 Best Features